ONE EYE IS LAUGHING THE OTHER IS WEEPING

 Arriving at the Institut Paul Bocuse was a breath-taking moment for me because I faced to my two passion of my life and also the two most important department of this school: International Hotel & Restauration Management and Culinary Arts.

 I have to admit I was really excited before arriving on the first day, but when I felt the atmosphere of the Campus I realized I had nothing to worry about.

 During the integration days, everyone was really friendly and they made me feel that I am a part of this big family.
 It was a mixture of curiosity, excitement and a little bit of fear, which made it all interesting.
-The first thing I have realised is the diversity amongst the student body, which is really positive to me because it gives me the opportunity of understanding foreign cultures and make international friendships.
+The first thing I have realized is the diversity amongst the student body, which is really positive to me because it gives me the opportunity of understanding foreign cultures and make international friendships.

 One of the most memorable events of these days was the „Banquet Bocusien” where we could enjoy an excellent lunch at The Abbaye de Collongues, sitting and talking with brilliant chefs and the Bocuse family.

 In my previous post, you might saw the breath-taking building of the institute, so this time I’m telling you about what is happening inside the walls.

 The language of the classes is a mixture of French and English so I was a little bit worried about how I will understand the classes such as Statistics or Managerial Hospitality Accounting.
 However, the professors are understanding and helpful with me as being an Erasmus student, they give me help if necessary.

 While studying F&B management, HR, Marketing management and Public speaking I also have a chance to learn Spanish and Arabic language, which is quite challenging.

 Finally, I cannot forget one of the best parts of the day: the lunch or the dinner, which is prepared by the students attending the culinary arts courses so I would say it is a different kind of canteen.
 This is a win-win situation, for them, it is a part of the work experience and for us delicious meals.